edalzell/statamic-profiler/DOCUMENTATION.md

 #### Nested values

-Keep in mind that data in Statmic is either a string or an array.
+Keep in mind that data in Statamic is either a string or an array.
 If you have nested values within your user data you have to pass those.

 For example your user data looks like this:
 ```